OCB7D2D/OcbSteelBars/README.md

 The in-game icons for the iron material variation are a bit too dark.

+Currently the outer and the center blocks work together, but connecting them is not really supported.
+There is an opportunity to include much more specialized blocks, like an outer edge with center edge intersecting (T-shape).

 ### A note about in-game performance

 I don't really know what the performance implications really are with this mod.
 I guess that the mesh collider